The Wooden Frame

 The aim consisted of creating a combination of function and constructional necessities in the form of a distinctive architecture.
 The main load bearing structure of the indoor riding arena, consisting of hinged trusses, extends into the club rooms and living areas becoming side trusses, connecting into the main support structure.
 Just like in a puzzle or shape game, secondary functions like ventilation windows in the gable area, the canopy and the pergola integrate into the primary construction and define the architectural concept.
 Particularly the beams of the club rooms and living area, breaking through the facade and transforming in the exterior to pillars, interlock with the exterior area and transform the 70 meter facade into small size sections with visually distinct spaces.

 The interiors are defined by the highly visible wood construction, the supporting ceiling panel and the spacious openings, which as kind of frames display the surrounding nature as individual images.
 The conspicuous constructional elements which by themselves define the atmosphere of the interior, create a unique feeling minimizing to a large extent the need for further interior design features.

 With the exception of the basement, the whole wooden construction including the roofing and the window elements were prefabricated in Vorarlberg and assembled in Istanbul in co-operation with the local contractor.
-Besides the actual realisation of the architectural concept, we evaluate the success of this project particularly in the solution of logistic challenges, the formation of multi-national business relations and intercultural co-operation.
-Two cultures have learned from each other during the realisation of this project and established that language barriers are no object to achieving a common goal.
+Besides the actual realization of the architectural concept, we evaluate the success of this project particularly in the solution of logistic challenges, the formation of multi-national business relations and intercultural co-operation.
+Two cultures have learned from each other during the realization of this project and established that language barriers are no object to achieving a common goal.

 May this project motivate building owners, architects and construction companies to seek new inspirational ways by transcending state borders.